-Every aspect of your life is affected by sleep – or lack of it, from looking and feeling your best to your having a healthy romatic relationship to meeting your goals at work.
-But in today’s fast paced, multi-media, mega-worry world, it’s hard to get enough shut-eye with all the to-dos on our lists everyday.
-Unfortunately, sleep deprived has become the norm.
+Every aspect of your life is affected by sleep – or lack of it, from looking and feeling your best to your having a healthy romantic relationship to meeting your goals at work.
+But in today’s fast-paced, multi-media, mega-worry world, it’s hard to get enough shut-eye with all the to-dos on our lists every day.
+Unfortunately, sleep deprivation has become the norm.

-Do you want a sleepy doctor performing your surgery, or pilot flying your plane, or bus driver picking your kid up for school?
+Do you want a sleepy doctor performing your surgery, or a pilot flying your plane, or a bus driver picking your kid up for school?

 Too Little Sleep Makes You Sick